Kometa-Team/Kometa/docs/config/configuration.md

-# Configuration File
+# Config File

 Plex Meta Manager uses a YAML configuration file; this file contains settings that determine how Plex Meta Manager behaves, and the required connection details needed to connect to Plex Media Server, Radarr, Sonarr, and other third-party services via API.

-By default, and unless otherwise stated, Plex Meta Manager looks for the configuration file within `/config/config.yml`
+By default, and unless otherwise stated, Plex Meta Manager looks for the configuration file at `/config/config.yml`.

 A template Configuration File can be found in the [GitHub Repo](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/config/config.yml.template).